Lui5ito/GraduationProject/Experimental Part/README.md

 for plotting the time evolution of the RAM.

 **Probably** we are going to use it without importing the *memory_profiler* in the .py file.
 Therfore the plot can be nicely printed and in the *mprofile.dat* file we have the evolution of the memory and markers when the call of a function terminated.
 To optimize the memory management we are going to *del* every object once they are not used in the function *save_sinkhorn_potentials*.

+Shows that we have memory leaks when using Jax.
+Jax also provides a memory profiler.
+- [ ] Understand where is the leak coming from.

 ## Structure of the saved files for Sinkhorn potentials